 You can visualize individual solids and complete models.
 The right visualization tool to use depends on which of the two you want to visualize.
 You can visualize individual solids directly through their respective solid blocks.
 In its dialog box, The solid blocks provide a visualization pane that shows the geometry, frames, and color of the solid that it represents.
 The visualization works even if the block diagram is incomplete or invalid.

 A Typical Solid Visualization

 You can visualize a model, and all the bodies within it, using the Simscape Multibody visualization utility, Mechanics Explorer.
 The model must be free of kinematic conflicts, such as those due to mutually incompatible joints and constraints.
 It must also contain one Solver Configuration block for every topologically distinct multibody network—each a group of Simscape Multibody blocks that connect without breaks in their frame connection lines.

-Mechanics Explorer opens a static model visualization in its initial configuration whenever you do a diagram update (Simulation > Update Diagram).
+Mechanics Explorer opens a static model visualization in its initial configuration whenever you do a diagram update (in the Debug tab, click Update Model).
 The initial configuration is the aggregate result of all initial joint positions and angles, whose values you can specify using joint state targets.
 The visualization becomes dynamic when you run a simulation, although this is a task you are unlikely to perform while still modeling bodies.

 A Typical Model Visualization

 For more information about visualization, see Visualize a Model and Its Components.

 mechanism opens up.
 Look inside the mask of the subsystem block named

 RightWing.
 You can do this by clicking the down arrow